 sFlow is a monitoring protocol that samples network packets, application operations, and system counters. sFlow collects both interface counters and sampled 5-tuple packet information, enabling you to monitor your network traffic as well as your switch state and performance metrics.
 An outside server, known as an sFlow collector, is required to collect and analyze this data.

-hsflowd is the daemon that samples and sends sFlow data to configured collectors.
+hsflowd is the service that samples and sends sFlow data to configured collectors.
+By default,

-hsflowd will automatically start when the switch boots up.
+hsflowd is disabled and does not start automatically when the switch boots up.

-hsflowd to send to the designated collectors via two methods:
+hsflowd to send to the designated collectors, either: